People

 Ryan Long

-Former post-doc Ryan Long (2013-2014) is now an Assistant Professor at the University of Idaho!
+Former post-doc Ryan Long (2013-2014) is now an Associate Professor at the University of Idaho!
 We have yet to meet his match in terms of expertise in mammalian physiological ecology, movement ecology, and their interface.
 We continue to collaborate with Ryan on a long-term NSF-funded study on the ecology, behavior, and energetics of spiral-horned antelopes (that’s bushbuck, nyala, and kudu for you big-mammal noobs) in Gorongosa National Park, Mozambique.
 [Website]

 Patty Chen